For common abbreviations and acronyms used on the Pizza Making forum, and other

 the finished crust through increased production of fermentation byproducts.

-mixed into the flour and other dry ingredients.
-The principal drawback of this form of yeast is that
+crumbled and mixed into the flour and other dry ingredients.
+The principal drawback of this form of yeast

 CORNICIONE: Italian term for the "lip" or the outer puffy edge of

-in the 1950's and they are still identified with this style.
-The dough is under-mixed according to
+the 1950s and they are still identified with this style.
+The dough is under-mixed according to Tom

-Tom Lehmann with the American Institute of Baking.
-It is mixed until you can still see some of the
+Lehmann, formerly with the American Institute of Baking.
+It is mixed until you can still see some of

 must be sheeted to obtain its layered, cracker-like texture.
 The toppings and cheese are modestly

-crust, that is, its internal cell structure.
-Many factors can influence the cell structure of the
+that is, its internal cell structure.
+Many factors can influence the cell structure of the crumb.

-crumb.
-For example, a high hydration dough that has not been overkneaded, has been properly shaped,
+For example, a high hydration dough that has not been overkneaded and has been properly proofed and

-result in a crumb that is more breadlike, with small, even-sized and tightly formed cells.
+a crumb that has small, even-sized and tightly formed cells.

 CUTTER PAN: A circular solid or perforated metal pan with sloping sides